 - When the engine is cold, it needs to be warmed up.
-For further information, see page 32. - If the engine is warm and fails to start, open the throttle slightly and try to start the engine again.
-If the engine still fails to start, see page 61.
+For further information, see page 23. - If the engine does not start on the first try, repeat the procedure.
+If the engine fails to start after 4 or 5 tries, open the throttle a small amount (between 1/8 and 1/4) and try again.
+Also if the engine is warm and fails to start, open the throttle a same amount and try to start the engine again.
+If the engine still fails to start, see page 45.